 Travel advice for the United States of America

-If you are flying to Guatemala via Canada, you'll need an eTA (electronic Travel Authorisation) for Canada.
+If you are flying to Guatemala via Canada, get an eTA (electronic Travel Authorisation) for Canada.

 You'll need a valid Yellow Fever Vaccination Certificate if you're arriving in Guatemala from a country or area where yellow fever is endemic.